Calella

-For some years now, an ambitious process has been set in motion: to become a city of reference in sports, health, cultural and family tourism.
-The population's clear commitment to sport and culture is demonstrated in a wide range of sports, cultural, artistic, leisure and family activities promoted by the City Council, as well as in the wide variety of facilities and sport disciplines that can be practiced in the city.

-Demography

-The population as much as triples in the summer holiday season.

 History

-Early History
+Early history

-From the 1st century BC, the progressive process of Romanization gave rise to numerous villas in the lower areas of the coast, connected by the Roman road that lead to Barcino (Barcelona).
-These were agricultural mansions dedicated to the production of wheat, oil or wine.
+From the 1st century BC, the progressive process of Romanization gave rise to numerous villas in the lower areas of the coast, connected by the Roman road that led to Barcino (Barcelona).
+These were agricultural mansions dedicated to the production of wheat, oil, or wine.
 In Calella, the remains of a Roman villa that could be dated between the 1st century BC and the 1st century AD have been excavated close to the city hospital.

-It is not until the 11th century that we have data of the existence of a settlement in the Capaspre area integrated into the parish of Pineda de Mar and under the stately dependence of the Lord of Montpalau Castle.
+Calella has approximately 700 years of documented history.
+In the 11th century, evidence emerged of a settlement in the Capaspre area, which was integrated into the parish of Pineda de Mar and under the stately rule of the Lord of Montpalau Castle.
 It consisted of a small number of farmhouses located at the top of the stream, with a defense tower and a couple of chapels dedicated to Saint Quirze and Saint Julita.